zhoushang2003/cse15l-lab-reports/LabReport4.md

 # Step 1.
 Log into ieng6
 To log in.
-Typing the command `ssh cs15lwi23awx@ieng6.ucsd.edu`.
+Typing the command `ssh cs15lwi23awx@ieng6.ucsd.edu`.(replace command with course specified name!)
 ![image](1.1.png)

 # Step 2.
 Clone your fork of the repository from your Github account